The Story Begins

 EDB came out with the most competitive offer that implied common development of new business lines, in addition to typical capital investment.

 September 11, 2007 — 60.1% of Infopulse shares were announced to have been bought by EDB.
 Infopulse was introduced into the vast Scandinavian IT market and involved with IT projects for large banks, insurance and transport companies in Northern Europe.

-March 2009 — Infopulse employs more than 600 professional and has over 200 projects in its portfolio.
+March 2009 — Infopulse extends its team to more than 600 professionals and has over 200 projects in its portfolio.

 March 2012 — following the 2010 merger, EDB ErgoGroup has changed its name to EVRY, bringing to Infopulse a new corporate culture focused on creating value for both clients and society.

-September 2013 — Infopulse reaches 1000 professionals ‘on board’, demonstrating stable growth during past 20 years.
+September 2013 — Infopulse reaches 1,000 professionals ‘on board’, demonstrating stable growth during the past 20 years.